Photography

 The Canon EOS 300D Digital Rebel digital camera was my first Canon camera, purchased in late 2003.
 It came highly recommended by astrophotographers around the world, since Canon used the best low noise CMOS sensor available for this camera and its bigger brother the 10D.
 I also used this camera for normal terrestrial use.
 Having used point-and-shoot digital cameras for the previous few years, I hadn’t realized how much I missed using an SLR.
 They have fewer limitations and design compromises as compared with point-and-shoot cameras, providing the photographer with so much more flexibility and ease of use.

-I ultimately sold my Digital Rebel, but I have purchased a several Canon digital SLRs over the ensuing years (30D, 7D, 50D, 6D).
+I ultimately sold my Digital Rebel, but I have purchased several Canon digital SLRs over the ensuing years (30D, 7D, 50D, 6D).
 They have been amazing cameras, producing excellent conventional and astronomical photographs.
 I take thousands of photos each year using my cameras.
-My last dSLR was a Canon 6D, which was also my first full-frame digital SLR.
+My last dSLR was the Canon 6D, which was also my first full-frame digital SLR.

 Examples of my photography can be found in my JoeTourist photo galleries.

 In 2018, it became obvious to me that Canon was falling behind the emerging mirrorless camera market (Nikon too, but I don’t use that brand).
-Mirrorless cameras discard the Single Lens Reflex design in favour of a more modern, simpler, and elegant design for digital cameras that still make use of interchangeable lenses.
-Sony has led the way with mirrorless cameras, with Panasonic and Fujifilm also in the game.
+Mirrorless cameras discard the Single Lens Reflex design in favour of a more modern, simpler, and elegant design for digital cameras that still uses interchangeable lenses.
+Sony led the way with mirrorless cameras, with Panasonic and Fujifilm also in the game.
 Oddly, both Nikon and Canon ignored this market until 2018, when they brought out full-featured mirrorless models and new mounts to go with them, however their highly-touted debut models missed the mark badly.
 Canon to Ignore EF Lenses in 2019

 Sony a7 III mirrorless camera with Sony f/4 24-105 G zoom lens